top of page

 Research Project Leader: Erica Sood, Ph.D.

-Tech-Ex: A Peer Mentorship Program to Increase Equitable use of Continuous Glucose Monitoring Systems
+Type 1 Together: A Peer Mentorship Program to Bolster use of Continuous Glucose Monitoring Systems among Adolescents with Type 1 Diabetes

 Research Project Leader: Paul Enlow, PhD